TheOrangeLego/minutes/section.00/README.md

 * web browser - Google Chrome, Mozilla Firefox, Edge, Safari, or any modern web browser
 * JS framework runner - nodeJS, which can be downloaded [here](https://nodejs.org/en/download/) for Windows and Mac, while Linux users should install it through their package manager

+## References

+The web is already a great source of finding tutorials and documentation on all the topics that will be covered.
+One such source is the [Mozilla Developer](https://developer.mozilla.org/en-US/) references site, which not only provides information on single concepts, but also have their own guides to learn frontend web development.